UchihaSR/magpie/README.md

 # Magpie
-Dotfiles geared for running a gnu-linux system as minimally, efficiently and as fast as possible
+Dotfiles geared for running a GNU/Linux system as minimally, efficiently and as fast as possible

 # Highlights
    * **zsh** (Shell)